davepinch/pinchy.cc/content/topics/biology/taxa/kingdoms/fungi/en.wikipedia.org.md

 ---
 title: "Fungus (Wikipedia)"
-retrieved: 2023-05-23
 excerpt: >-
   A **fungus** (pl: **fungi** or **funguses**) is any member of the group of [eukaryotic](/en.wikipedia.org/wiki/Eukaryote/) organisms that includes microorganisms such as yeasts and molds, as well as the more familiar mushrooms.
-These organisms are classified as a kingdom, separately from the other eukaryotic kingdoms, which by one traditional classification include Plantae, Animalia, Protozoa, and Chromista.
+These organisms are classified as a [kingdom](/en.wikipedia.org/wiki/Kingdom_(biology)/), separately from the other eukaryotic kingdoms, which by one traditional classification include Plantae, [Animalia](/en.wikipedia.org/wiki/Animal/), Protozoa, and Chromista.
+retrieved: 2023-05-23
 type: website
 url: /en.wikipedia.org/wiki/Fungus/
 website: "https://en.wikipedia.org/wiki/Fungus"
-"YOU ARE NOT YOUR THOUGHTS":
+YOU ARE NOT YOUR THOUGHTS:
   - "Fungi don't have neurons"
   - Neuron
 tags: